ethyca/fides/docs/fides/docs/index.md

 ### Privacy as Code

 You describe your datasets and code using Fides' high-level description language in human-readable, declarative manifest files.
-This allows you to create a consistent, versioned definition of privacy behaviors in your code to automate reporting, evaluate risk and execute policies against.
+This allows you to create a consistent, versioned definition of privacy characteristics in your code to automate reporting, evaluate risk and execute policies against.

 ### Automated Privacy Checks

-Fides integrates with git to allow you to automate privacy checks in your CI pipeline and evaluate changes against your privacy policies on each commit.
+Fides integrates with git using the `fidesctl` tool to allow you to automate privacy checks in your CI pipeline and evalute changes against your privacy policies on each commit.
 This allows you to review changes and assure they meet your privacy policies before deployment.

 ### Support all Privacy Standards